Pneumatic motor: Quasiturbine

 It can also take advantage of the energy amplification possible from using available external heat, such as solar energy.

 The Quasiturbine rotates from pressure as low as 0.1 atm (1.47psi).

 Since the Quasiturbine is a pure expansion engine, while the Wankel and most other rotary engines are not, it is well-suited as a compressed fluid engine, air engine or air motor.

 Regusci

 Armando Regusci's version of the air engine couples the transmission system directly to the wheel, and has variable torque from zero to the maximum, enhancing efficiency.
 Regusci's patents date from 1990.

 Team Psycho-Active

 Psycho-Active is developing a multi-fuel/air-hybrid chassis which is intended to serve as the foundation for a line of automobiles.
 Claimed performance is 50 hp/litre.
 The compressed air motor they use is called the DBRE or Ducted Blade Rotary Engine.

 Defunct air engine designs

 Conger motor

-Milton M. Conger in 1881 patented and supposedly built a motor that ran off compressed air or steam that using a flexible tubing which will form a wedge-shaped or inclined wall or abutment in the rear of the tangential bearing of the wheel, and propel it with greater or less speed according to the pressure of the propelling medium.
+Milton M. Conger in 1881 patented and supposedly built a motor that ran on compressed air or steam using a flexible tubing which will form a wedge-shaped or inclined wall or abutment in the rear of the tangential bearing of the wheel, and propel it with greater or less speed according to the pressure of the propelling medium.